shakibHossain/reactjs-dashboard/README.md

 # React JS Dashboard

-This project is being built with React JS and Firebase.
+This project was built with ReactJS, Redux and Firebase.

 ## Features -